Does Homeowners Insurance Cover Earthquakes?

 Of course, if you live in a low-risk area, your earthquake policy will cost less, around only $300 a year.

-It’s obviously better for those who live in low-risk areas or live on the East Coast.
+It's better for those living in low-risk areas or on the East Coast.

 What is the Deductible for Earthquake Insurance?

-Your policy deductible can be high in cost if you live near an active fault line, often 10% – 20% of your coverage limit.
+Your policy deductible can be expensive if you live near an active fault line, often 10% -20 % of your coverage limit.

-This deductible--what you are required to pay out-of-pocket before your policy kicks in--is typically determined as a percentage of your home’s insured value.
+This deductible- what you must pay out-of-pocket before your policy kicks in is typically determined as a percentage of your home's insured value.

 For example, say your earthquake deductible is 15% of your home's value of $300,000.